yardenmezi/TriviaGame/README.md

 # Trivia Game

-A simple trivia game in the terminal where you can choose the question number by category and get the question and answer it.
+This is a simple trivia game that runs in the terminal.
+You can select a category and choose which question you want to answer by its number.

 ## Table of Contents